varmd/nosocks/README.md

 ## usage
 1. Download zip file from github to Archlinux.
 2. Unzip, cd to zipped directory, in the terminal run makepkg, and then pacman -U nosocks-*
-3. As root user edit app names in the /etc/nosocks/nosocks.conf
+3. As root user edit app names in the /etc/nosocks/nosocks.conf.
+Use - instead of a space for app names with spaces.
+For example "python3 script.py" should be "python3-script.py".
-4. Close and restart apps to check internet access.
-By default nosocks does not apply to the root user
+4. Close and restart apps to check internet access. nosocks does not apply to the root user
 5. For wine apps you need to add /usr/bin/wineserver, and the exe name separately
 ----

 ## Logging
 Export NOSOCKS_DEBUG=2 to see verbose messages